hadleym/indy-sdk/doc/getting-started/getting-started.md

     ```

 15. **Steward** sends the `NYM` transaction for **Faber's** DID to the Ledger.
-Please note that despite the fact that the Steward is the sender of this transaction the owner of the DID will be Faber as it uses the verkey as provided by Faber.
+Please note that despite the fact that the Steward is the sender of this transaction the owner of the DID will still be Faber as it uses the verkey as provided by Faber.
     ```python
     # Steward Agent
     nym_request = await ledger.build_nym_request(steward_did, decrypted_connection_response['did'], decrypted_connection_response['verkey'], None, role)